-After signing a one-day contract with the Kansas City T-Bones and being 'traded' during the game to the Fargo-Moorhead RedHawks, 94-year old Buck O'Neil walks twice, once for each team, in the Northern League All-Star Game to become the oldest man ever to make a plate appearance in a professional baseball game.
-The former Negro League star surpasses 83-year-old Jim Eriotes, who struck out playing for the Sioux Falls Canaries earlier in the month, but doesn't break Ted “Double Duty” Radcliffe's mark, who threw one pitch in 1999 for the Schaumburg Flyers at the age of 96.
+After signing a one-day contract with the Kansas City T-Bones and being 'traded' during the game to the Fargo-Moorhead RedHawks, 94 year-old Buck O'Neil walks twice, once for each team, in the Northern League All-Star Game to become the oldest man ever to make a plate appearance in a professional baseball game.
+The former Negro League star surpasses 83 year-old Jim Eriotes, who struck out playing for the Sioux Falls Canaries earlier in the month, but doesn't break the mark of Ted “Double Duty” Radcliffe, who threw one pitch in 1999 for the Schaumburg Flyers at the age of 96.

 Recently released Richie Sexson signs with the Yankees.
 The Bronx Bombers are hoping the former Mariners' first baseman, who has the lowest batting average in the major leagues, hitting just .218 overall but .344 against lefties, can add a potent bat when the club faces southpaws.

 Billy Joel, in the last concert to be hosted at Shea Stadium, gets a little help from his friends as Paul McCartney joins him on stage and sings “I Saw Her Standing There,” to a tremendous ovation from the sold-out crowd of 55,000 very surprised fans.
 'Sir Paul' tells the crowd the Beatles had a 'blast' playing at Shea that night in 1965, the year after the Mets home ballpark opened.